Pirates vs. Guardians Player Props Betting Odds

-Jose Ramirez and Bryan Reynolds are two of the players with prop bets available when the Cleveland Guardians and the Pittsburgh Pirates meet at PNC Park on Monday (first pitch at 7:05 PM ET).
+Bryan Reynolds and Jose Ramirez are among the players with prop bets for the taking when the Pittsburgh Pirates and the Cleveland Guardians meet at PNC Park on Tuesday (at 7:05 PM ET).

 Bet on this matchup or its props with BetMGM!